rozenmd/fridge-sensors/README.md

 * Incoming data can be null for a given sensor (in case a reading failed, etc).
 In this case, the reading will be ignored, rather than taking as a value of 0
 * If all incoming data for a given sensor is null, average, median and mode will not be calculated - the service will only return data for sensors with incoming data

+## Design Considerations:

+* No thought has been given into checking the timestamps - it is assumed that all readings submitted to the service need to be used in the calculation.
+As such, to use this system in production, it might be worth sending API calls at regular intervals to have meaningful results.
+* Scalability - when this service runs on serverless architecture, it is effectively infinitely scalable (bound by account limits).
+As no external resources such as databases are invoked, on a non-serverless system the bound will be CPU/RAM
+* The service allows both GraphQL and standard POST calls.
+GraphQL was used as the consumer may not always wish to receive all fields, for example they may wish to only fetch the average for a given sensor - GraphQL allows for this.